smutindak/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 3- Script that counts the number of directories in the PATH variable
 # 4- Script to list all environmental variables
 # 5- Script that lists all local variables and environmental variables and functions
+# 6- Script that creates a new local variable